aleferri/puffin/README.md

-# Leaf
+# Puffin
-Leaf is PHP library for basic HTTP request routing
+Puffin is PHP library for basic HTTP request routing and some security

 # Example of usage